chef/automate/components/docs-chef-io/content/automate/ha_aws_deployment_prerequisites.md

 ## Chef Automate Architecture

-We recommend using 11 node cluster for standard Automate HA aws deployment, as detailed in the table below:
+We recommend using 11 node cluster for standard Automate HA AWS deployment, as detailed in the table below:

 | Service Type      | Count |
 |-------------------|-------|